Pasco High School (Washington): Performing arts

 Pasco High School has three band groups for members of varying skill level.
 These include Concert Band, Symphonic Band, and Wind Ensemble.
 The groups all have a concert near the end of the trimester.

 The Marching Band at Pasco High School is well accomplished.
 For a couple decades now, with a bit of variance, they have attended several marching band competitions.
 These can include Harvest Marching Band Festival in Yakima, Cavalcade of Bands in Kennewick, Puget Sound Festival of Bands in Everett, and Pacific Northwest Marching Band Championships in Spokane.
 In 2006, they won sweepstakes (sweeping every caption award) in both Everett and Yakima.
 In 2007, they won sweepstakes along with every caption award in their division in Yakima, and they won first in their division (third overall) in Spokane and first in their Division (second overall) in Wenatchee.
 In 2008, they received second in their division (third overall) at Spokane and fourth overall in Everett.
-While the COVID-19 pandemic halted many marching band activities all around the country in 2020 and 2021, the marching band continued on with what they called party band, a version of marching band.
+While the COVID-19 pandemic halted many marching band activities all around the country in 2020 and 2021, the marching band continued on with what they called party band] a version of marching band.
 During the 2022 marching band season, they scored 5th in Kennewick and 3rd in Yakima overall.
 In 2023, they placed eighth in Kennewick and fourth in Yakima.

 The school has three percussion classes, who practice their skills every single day and play along with the regular concert bands.
-The Percussion Ensemble 1, led by Taylor Edwards and Tanner Cornell, won 3rd place overall in the Large Percussion category at the 2023 Washington Music Educators Association (WMEA) State Solo and Ensemble Festival.
+The Percussion Ensemble 1, led by Taylor Edwards and Tanner Cornell, won 3rd place overall in the Large Percussion category at the 2023 Washington Music Educators Associatio State Solo and Ensemble Festival.

 The Jazz bands have won superior ratings in their competitions with people going to state as part of solo and ensemble.
 They took first place at the CBC Jazz Unlimited festival and took second place at the Bellevue Jazz Festival in April 2009.
 The Pasco High School Jazz program has concerts every school trimester, usually at the end to showcase the hard work they have put into their music.

 The Pasco High School Orchestras consist of three groups: Freshman Orchestra, String Orchestra, and Chamber Orchestra.
 They also have three concerts a year near the end of the trimester.

 Other activities include the 10th Avenue Singers who took first place at the CBC Jazz Festival.